 I began the process not unlike Benji’s training began by pointing out to Cash what the word foot actually means, and what action I was requesting.
 I put my hand behind his knee and lifted his leg into sort of a Spanish walk position.
 All the while saying, “Your foot, your foot” over and over.
 Then I’d say “Good boy” and give him a treat while still holding his leg up.
 Only then would I lower his foot back the ground.
 In very short order I was no longer lifting the leg, but merely touching his knee and he would lift it up himself.
 And soon after that all I needed were the words and a bit of hand motion.
 It was fun to watch his comprehension unfold, very similar to Benji’s.

 Maybe it’s because I’ve grown up with a dog training mentality, but frankly I wouldn’t know where to start if I were to attempt to teach some of the things our horses have learned without using a treat.
 Whatever route that might take I’m certain they would not have understood the concept so quickly.
 They wouldn’t have grasped my communication so readily.
 Nor would they have been as motivated to reach, and understand, and do.
 In other words they enjoy the process, which make all of us happy.
 And lo and behold, they are also learning that when I ask for something new, something they have never done before, they get their brain engaged quickly because there might be something good in it for them.
 They are seriously focused on figuring it out.

 You do something I like and I’ll do something you like.

-And at last I need worry no longer about doing too much training and feeding too many treats.
+And at last there’s no more guilt.
+I need worry no longer about doing too much training and feeding too many treats.